kwatts949/CurriculumVitae/README.md

 GCSEs: 11 GCSEs

 ## :people_holding_hands: Volunteering
-📘 I volunteer at my local Secondary school, quality checking learning resources meet a high standard.
+📘 Dedicated to improving educational outcomes for children, I volunteer at a local Secondary school where I work to enhance the quality of resources for pupils, providing enrichment opportunities to support their learning experiences.

 ## 🎮 Interests